mniebling/mniebling.github.io/_posts/2015-4-22-Explaining-Codrops-Arrow-Button.md

 ### Last but not least... polish

 We've got the arrow looking good, but many of Codrops' effects also have cool `active` states.
 We'll change the color and add a small shrinking animation to give the user feedback when they click or tap the button.
+(Since we're shrinking the button, remember that we need to shrink the arrow as well.)

 ```css
 .btn:active {